RetroPie/RetroPie-Docs/docs/FAQ.md

 ### How can I increase the console font size?

+Recent versions of the RetroPie-Setup script include a Console Font script module at **Configuration / tools -> consolefont**.

-Execute the following command and follow the instructions on screen:
+Alternatively, you can execute the following command and follow the instructions on screen:

 ```
 sudo dpkg-reconfigure console-setup